Skip to main content Skip to footer

 Residence Halls

-If you live in an on-campus residence hall, while some of these tips still apply, there are some strategies that might not be applicable.
-While you might not be directly paying for your energy, it is on all of us as we work to equitably achieve carbon neutrality by 2030.
+If you live in an on-campus residence hall, while some of the same tips apply, there are some strategies that might not be applicable.
+Even if you might not be directly paying for your energy, it is on all of us as we work to equitably achieve carbon neutrality by 2030.
 Consider these tips to help:

 While the first step should be to only bring what you truly need, for what you do need to bring, make sure they are ENERGY STAR rated to ensure they are the as efficient as possible.